Frequently Asked Questions

 Where is UND Financial Wellness Services located?

-We are located on the fourth floor of McCannel Hall, just behind the Memorial Union.
-Feel free to stop in for a visit, or make an appointment online for a peer counseling session.
+We are located in the lower level of the Memorial Union.
+Feel free to stop in for a visit, or make an appointment online for a peer consultation.

 Can UND Financial Wellness Services help with my tax return?